eden-box/pdfworkshop/README.md

 ```bash
 pdfworkshop config public_key new_public_key_value
 ```
-The input/ouput directories can also be configured.
+The input/ouput directories can also be configured, although not advised.
-Their default values are set to a directory called 'input' and 'output' according to the current path from where the tool was called.
+Their default values are set to the current directory and another _output_ directory, according to the path from where the tool was called.

 ## Commands
 - list-config - list tool configuration values
 - config \<option\> \<value\> - edit tool configuration values
 - run - compress all PDF files stored in input_dir, storing the result in output_dir

+## How to use
+By default, the PDF files to compress should be on the directory from where the tool will be called.
+After using the _run_ command, an _output_ directory will be created, where all compressed files will be stored.

 ## Example run